convo-lang/convo-lang/docs/convo-db.md

 - returning computed results alongside normal graph traversal
 - encapsulating reusable behavior inside the database
 - mixing static data, relationships, and executable logic in one model
+- implementing auth and account flows as database-backed functions

 Function execution is covered in more detail near the end of this document.

+---

+### Authentication and permission boundaries

+ConvoDb includes an auth helper, `ConvoDbAuthManager`, on every `ConvoDb` instance.

+Auth is intentionally database-backed.
+The auth manager does not implement sign-in logic directly.
+Instead, it calls stored database functions such as `/bin/sign-in-email-password`.

+A successful sign-in returns a JWT that contains:

+- the database name
+- a user id
+- identity paths the token can act as
+- additional claims

+For remote APIs, a verified JWT can be converted into a `ConvoDbPermissionBoundary`.
+A permission boundary wraps a database and forces every call to use a fixed identity path as `permissionFrom`.

+This lets public or remote callers use normal ConvoDb APIs while preventing them from spoofing another identity.

 ---